-The Net Assets of the Council have decreased over the year, however the level of cash-backed reserves has risen reflecting the Council making prudent provision for future financial obligations.
+The net assets of the Council have decreased during the financial year but cash-backed reserves have increased, this reflecting the Council making prudent provision for future financial obligations.

 Changes to Accounting Policies

 There were no significant changes to accounting policies during the year.